awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_Fragment.md

 Required: No

  **FragmentNumber**   <a name="KinesisVideo-Type-reader_Fragment-FragmentNumber"></a>
-The index value of the fragment\.
+The unique identifier of the fragment\.
+This value monotonically increases based on the ingestion order\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Required: No